I always knew the day would come. I had become so dependent. In fact, after dinner each evening it became routine to spend some time with her.

 On the previous Monday, having committed to some volunteer work I started the effort in earnest, on what turns out to be that woeful Thursday night.
 On proceeding to bed all was well.
 The following morning after breakfast there was nothing out of the ordinary.
 When arriving home on Friday evening, looking forward to a delightful evening one of my worst nightmares was laid bare before me… my computer mail messaging system had gone down!!!

-It has become second nature for me to spend an hour or so each evening at my antiquated 14" monitor to check the e-mail, browse "World Net Daily," complete the items that time would not permit at the office, and jot a few ideas down for the next "On Second Thought!
+It has become second nature for me to spend an hour or so each evening at my antiquated 14″ monitor to check the e-mail, browse my favourite news sites, complete the items that time would not permit at the office, and jot a few ideas down for the next “On Second Thought”!

 A sleepless night.